qatium/modelling-demo-network/README.md

 # Modelling network sample

-This repository contains a zip with the a Magentic Island network prepared for the Modelling Tool.
+This repository contains a zip with the a Magentic Island network prepared in different formats for the Modelling Tool.
 This is a temporary fix.